 Two secrets to proper wiring:

 Use the right size and remember – it is not permanent.

 If you plan to wire bonsai, you should have several sizes on hand.
 It is better to buy small amounts in the beginning.

 An easy way to tell which size you need is to take smallest size you have, press a small piece against the part of a branch you want to shape.

-If the branch does not bend, but the wire does … go to the next size … and the next size if necessary.
+If the branch does not bend, but the wire does … go to the next size … and then the next size if necessary.

 Do not press against the end of the branch, that will tell you nothing.
 Be sure to press near where you want the branch to bend.

 Always anchor the wire.
 If it is not secured in the ground, OR wrapped around the trunk or another branch at least twice before it gets to the branch you want to bend, it's not going to work!

 Proper bonsai wiring can take years of practice.
 The best short cut is a good bonsai teacher.

 Wiring bonsai is much like braces on teeth.
 It reshapes or repositions a branch or trunk by bending it.